Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Skip DSPy when the task is simple enough to hand-tune to near-saturation, when you lack labelled training data, when the evaluation signal is too noisy to optimise against, or when the bottleneck is orchestration rather than prompt design.
 The framework is the right tool for a specific class of problem; it is not a general agent-orchestration framework and should not be evaluated against LangGraph or AutoGen on the same axis.

 Editor's verdictDSPy is a different category from agent-orchestration frameworks: it compiles prompts programmatically rather than asking you to write them by hand.
-Real lifts of 5-25 points on multi-hop QA, structured reasoning, and complex RAG.
+The lift is genuine on multi-hop QA, structured reasoning, and complex RAG, but it is configuration-specific rather than a fixed headline number, so measure it on your own task.
 Use alongside LangGraph or AutoGen, not as a replacement.

 Reader Questions